nsndvd/udacity-fsnd-capstone/README.md

 - `post:developers` Create new developers
 - `post:resources` Create new resources

+# Heroku

+The API is exposed on Heroku at `https://bigpreybirds-grandprix.herokuapp.com`

-## Backend instructions for running locally
+# Backend instructions for running locally
 - make sure to run at least `python 3.7`
 - install python dependences with `pip install requirements.txt`
 - Create a psql database and user named `grandprix`.
 Make sure the user has access rights for the database.
 In psql console: